Tristeon/Tristeon/source/documentation.rst

 Serialization
 ^^^^^^^^^^^^^^^^^^^^
 Tristeon uses a standardized way to store object data across the engine.
 Our goal with object serialization in Tristeon is to create a homogeneous approach to serialization that is very human-readable and at least somewhat version-control friendly.
-This section won't cover how exactly all serialization is handled in code but you can read more about that in the serialization classes mentioned throughout the section.
+This section won't cover how exactly all serialization is handled in code but you can read more about that in the serialization API, in classes like :ref:`Serializable`, :ref:`JsonSerializer`, and :ref:`TypeRegister`.

 ===============
 JSON
 ===============
 Tristeon scenes, objects, and other data types are stored using the json format (https://www.json.org/json-en.html).
 Json is a highly readable format that is easy to modify and fares fairly well with source control.
+This ofcourse doesn't mean that you have to write the json files yourself, all json data in Tristeon is generated, but modifying it shouldn't pose any additional challenges.

 For example, a json representation of an :ref:`Actor` with an :ref:`AmbientLight` behaviour: